 Pollution and Waste Management

 Environmental geologists also study pollution and waste management to mitigate the impact of human activities on the environment.
 This includes studying soil contamination, water pollution, and air pollution, and finding ways to manage waste effectively.
+This blog contains key areas and fundamental concepts in Environmental Geology.

 Fundamental Concepts of Environmental Geology: